You are here: Home / Research Projects / Project Details

 Research to Support Management of the Flower Garden Banks National Marine Sanctuary

-Project Status: This project began in January, 2010 and is projected to be completed in December, 2013
+This project began in January 2010 and was completed in June 2014

-We are providing an assessment of biological resources for the Flower Garden Banks National Marine Sanctuary (FGNMS) to serve as the basis for future management decisions.
-This baseline assessment will also guide placement of a research-only area that can serve as a control site to help assess impacts, including fishing, coral bleaching/disease, and the possible invasion of lionfish.
+We conducted an assessment of biological resources in the Flower Garden Banks National Marine Sanctuary, to serve as the basis for future sanctuary management decisions.
+This baseline assessment will also guide placement of a research-only area that can serve as a control site to help assess impacts, including fishing, coral bleaching and disease, and the possible invasion of lionfish.

 Why We Care